willbarr-IT/ActiveDirectoryLab/README.md

 3. Executed an `nslookup` and `ping` from the client to verify name resolution and connection to the domain.

 > [!NOTE]
+> **Troubleshooting: Server Unknown**
-> During this step nslookup returned the correct IP address but had "Server: Unknown".
-While my lab could still function, I researched the issue and discovered that I was missing a **Reverse Lookup Zone** on the Domain Controller.
+> During this step, `nslookup` returned the correct IP address but listed `Server: Unknown`.
+While my lab could still function, I researched the issue and discovered that my DNS server didn't have a way to translate IP addresses back into names.
+>
+> To resolve this, I logged back into `DC01`, opened **DNS Manager**, and created a new zone under **Reverse Lookup Zones** for my network.
+I then turned on the **"Update associated pointer (PTR) record"** setting for both `DC01` and `CLIENT01`.
+The change worked immediately, and upon testing again from the client, it showed the Domain Controller's full name.

 4. Joined `CLIENT01` to the Active Directory domain and then moved the client from the default Computer container into my custom sub-OU structure:`Computers` -> `Workstations`.